ishan-aggarwal/low_level_design_by_ishan/design_patterns/structural/src/main/java/decorator/README.md

 Purpose -

-- They try to convert one format to other to allow working with a device not directly supported.
-- Adapter DP allows a class to work with another class that is not directly supported.
+- Use this majorly to avoid class explosion that is caused by IS-A
-- Always consider using adapter dp when you have to work with 3rd party APIs